approov/shipfast-api-protection/README.md

 ### The Third Attack

-If we MitM the API traffic again, we still see the "SF-HMAC" header.
+If we MitM the API traffic again, we still see the "HMAC" header.

 Recall we require three things break this protection:
 1. The HMAC algorithm